Origins & History of Full Body Sea Burial

 Korean Traditions

-In Korea, full-body burial at sea is also a traditional practice, and it is known as “haebyeong,” which means “burial at sea.”
-In this practice, the deceased is placed in a wooden coffin or casket, then set adrift at sea.
-This will allow the deceased’s soul to be carried away by the currents and find its way to the afterlife.
+In Korea, similiar to other asian cultures the full-body burial at sea was used as a traditional practice.
+In this custom, the deceased is placed in a wooden coffin or casket, then set adrift at sea.
+The deceased’s soul would be carried away by the currents and find its way to the afterlife.

 In summary, the practice of full-body burial at sea has traditionally been observed in many In Asian cultures, water can cleanse the deceased’s soul and ensure a peaceful transition to the afterlife.
 The practice is often associated with the ruling class and military elites, characterized by elaborate burial ceremonies that involve decorated ships and offerings to the deceased.